Skip to Content

 Fermenting Fruits and Vegetables

-5. Store veggie ferments in a cool, dark spot for safety.
+5. Store your fermented foods in a cool, dark place for safety.

 Pickling and Jamming Produce